Cyclokitty/100Days2018/README.md

 FIRST DAY AS AN INTERN!!

 Spent some time setting up my laptop.
 I still need to do a clean install and then I'll finally have xcode.

+## Day 12 ##
+### January 12, 2018 ###

+GRAD DAY!!

+And started a clean install on my laptop.
+Oi, what a long process that was!
+The high sierra OS bootable version took most of the evening downloading and processing.

+## Day 13 ##
+### January 13, 2018 ###

+Spent all day setting up Android Studio, java, Xcode.
+And reinstalling Atom, iTerm2, oh-my-zsh and a dozen different things.
+Only to seriously mess it all up when I realized my name was spelled incorrectly.
+I changed it and .... had to start all over again.

+*SIGH*

+At least the redo wasn't mysterious or complicated.
+Just another few hours of clean install and re-downloading Android Studio.
+That thing is huge!
+But the emulator works from the cli and I finally have Xcode.